 Physical Therapist in Jersey City, NJ

 Do You Live in or Nearby Jersey City, NJ, and Are Looking for A Skilled Physical Therapist?
 Dr. David Sylvester Specializes in Physical Therapist & Chiropractor Services Near You in Jersey City, NJ.
-For More Information at (201) 885-6952 or Simply Request an Appointment Online.
+For More Information Contact Us or Simply Request an Appointment Online.

 If you are dealing with an injury or condition that causes difficulty with your functional mobility, it is likely in your best interest to see a physical therapist.
 Physical therapy can help alleviate pain and restore complete range of motion, while ensuring that the affected area of your body recovers and heals.
 If you live in or near Jersey City, NJ, we have a team of skilled physical therapists at Harborside Sport & Spine who will tend to your needs with care and expertise.